Frequently Asked Questions by Students

 Why did I get re-enrolled in a course?

-If you are suspected of an academic integrity violation in your class and you dropped the course, you may get an email that says "you have been re-enrolled in a course for QUARTER YEAR that you dropped, since your action was not allowed by the UCSD Policy on Integrity of Scholarship."
+If you are suspected of an academic integrity violation in your class and you dropped the course, you may get an email that says "you have been re-enrolled in a course for QUARTER YEAR that you dropped, since your action was not allowed by the UC San Diego Academic Integrity Policy."

 Or, if you are suspected and you attempt to change from letter grade to P/NP, the system will prohibit you from doing that.